Shatavari for Menopause: An Ayurvedic Guide to Relief and Hormonal Balance

 In Ayurveda, menopause is known as Rajonivrutti.
 Acharya Sushruta and other sources mention the age of 50 as typical for this stage.
 Menopause is described as associated with a Vata imbalance, which is related to movement and change in the body.
 A decline in estrogen during menopause is linked to changes such as insomnia, anxiety, urinary symptoms, and osteoporotic changes attributed to Vata.
 Symptoms associated with Pitta, including hot flushes, skin inflammation, itchiness, and irritability, can also occur during this period (Kanwar et al., 2023).
 Hence, Shatavari is believed to have a balancing effect on Vata and Pitta doshas due to its sweet and bitter tastes and its cooling energy.
 Specifically, Shatavari's rasa or taste is sweet and bitter, with a guna, or qualities, that is heavy and unctuous.
 Finally, vipaka, or post digestive effect, is sweet.
 These qualities help to ground and nourish Vata and cool and calm Pitta.

-• Mood and Sleep: Shatavari may help improve mood, reduce anxiety, and promote restful sleep during menopause (Gudise et al., 2024; Akhtar et al., 2024).
+• Mood and Sleep: Shatavari may contribute to a more positive mood, reduce feelings of unease, and support restful sleep during menopause (Gudise et al., 2024; Akhtar et al., 2024).

 Shatavari for Menopause